biohackathon-japan/bh23-pbo/paper/paper.md

 ## Acknowledgements

-We would like to thank the fellow participants at BioHackathon 2023 for their collaboration and constructive advice, which greatly influenced our project.
-We are grateful to the organizers for providing this platform and the opportunity to collaborate.
+We would like to thank the fellow participants of the BioHackathon 2023 for their collaboration and constructive advice, which greatly influenced our project.
+We are grateful to the funding bodies of the BioHackathon 2023: Database Center for Life Science (DBCLS), Japan Science and Technology Agency (JST) Department of NBDC Program, and Takamatsu Convention & Visitors Bureau.

 ## References